28-Year-Old Alexandria Ocasio-Cortez Is Pushing For Millennials' Future Through Politics

 They're going to tell you as a young person, no matter what you've done, that you're not good enough.

-If elected, Ocasio-Cortez could be the youngest person ever elected to the House.
+If elected, Ocasio-Cortez could be the youngest woman ever elected to the House.
 According to the Congressional Research Service, the average age of a House member at the beginning of this session was 57.8 years, and 61.8 years for a senator.
 That's one of the highest averages in the legislature's history.
 Under the U.S. Constitution, House representatives must be at least 25 years old (and senators 30) when they take office.
 The youngest member of Congress currently is fellow New Yorker Elise Stefanik, who was 30 years old when she took office in 2015.

 In fact, it's out of a sense of responsibility as a young person that Ocasio-Cortez is daring to take on a high-profile member of her own party.
 "Congress is too old, they don't have a stake in the game," she says.
 Issues like climate change and the rising costs of higher education and housing, she adds, aren't being addressed by the current representation.